RainbowMiner/RainbowMiner/README.md

 If you defined CPUMiningThreads or CPUMiningAffinity, you may override the values for single miner, by adding your own "-t" and "--cpu-affinity" to the field Params in miners.config.txt.
 ClaymoreCPU, FireIce and JceminerCpu are not affected by these settings.
 They can be finetuned by editing config files (see section MINERS)

-The affinity values define bitmasks, bit 0 = Core 0, bit 1 = Core 1, etc. The bitmasks are build from right to left.
+The affinity values define bitmasks, bit 0 = Core 0, bit 1 = Core 1, etc. The bitmasks are built from right to left.

 Some examples: